How Access Lists work on Cisco Routers

 Location

-In our example network, all LAN segments can access all LAN segments.
-To block students from accessing resources available outside the Students segment, the administrator created an access list and applied it to the F0/0 interface of the router.
+In this example network, all LAN segments can access all LAN segments.
+To block students from accessing resources available outside the Students segment, you created an access list and applied it to the F0/0 interface of the router.
 The ACL has the following entry.

 If a packet has the source address from the network address 10.0.0.0/8, then discard the packet.